-A draft regulation for Hazardous and Special Products (HSP) was released February 11 for a 45-day consultation.
-It is expected the HSP regulation will be effective July 1, 2021.
+The Hazardous and Special Products (HSP) Regulation is scheduled to take effect on October 1, 2021.
 The new regulatory framework makes obligated producers individually responsible for achieving specified outcomes, whereas the existing framework is a collective responsibility model that places obligations on organizations operating approved waste diversion programs.
 The final HSP Regulation was issued on June 8, 2021.

 What does the change mean for AMS members?

 The final HSP regulation will introduce significant changes to how producers will meet their obligations for their materials.
 The implementation of individual producer responsibility (IPR) creates a new legal obligation.
 Producers will also have flexibility in how they collect and manage their products at end of life to meet regulatory obligations.
 Producers have the choice of meeting their obligations on their own or by joining a Producer Responsibility Organization (PRO).

 Why is this change being introduced?

 Ontario’s new approach began in 2016 with the introduction of the Resource Recovery and Circular Economy Act.
 The regulatory transition of the MHSW Program operated by Stewardship Ontario, of which the Industry Stewardship Plan (ISP) operated by AMS is a carveout, was initiated in August 2019 with a direction letter from the Minister of the Environment, Conservation and Parks.
 The objectives are to shift the province’s approach to waste management to make producers more responsible for the waste generated from their products and packaging and to make waste a resource that can be recovered, reused and reintegrated back into the economy.
 The transition of waste diversion programs is detailed in the Province’s Strategy for a Waste Free Ontario: Building the Circular Economy.